x3r4n0/twitch-stream-recorder/README.md

 ## Description
 This repository hosts the source code for a Docker container that can automatically record livestreams from Twitch as they go live.
-The main component ist from [Ancalentari Twitch Stream Recorder](https://github.com/ancalentari/twitch-stream-recorder).
+The main component is from [Ancalentari Twitch Stream Recorder](https://github.com/ancalentari/twitch-stream-recorder).

 ## Requirements
 To run this container and record streams from Twitch, you need to register a dummy app and get a client_id and client_secret.
 Both is explained in the setup section.

 ## Setup
-Create a `config.py` file in a directory of your choice (you will need to mount this file into the container later:
+Create a `config.py` file in a directory of your choice (you will need to mount this file into the container later):

 ```bash
 root_path = "/opt/recordings"